Fear: Physiological signs

 Many physiological changes in the body are associated with fear, summarized as the fight-or-flight response.
-An innate response for coping with danger, it works by accelerating the breathing rate (hyperventilation), heart rate, vasoconstriction of the peripheral blood vessels leading to blood pooling, increasing muscle tension including the muscles attached to each hair follicle to contract and causing "goosebumps", or more clinically, piloerection (making a cold person warmer or a frightened animal look more impressive), sweating, increased blood glucose (hyperglycemia), increased serum calcium, increase in white blood cells called neutrophilic leukocytes, alertness leading to sleep disturbance and "butterflies in the stomach" (dyspepsia).
+An innate response for coping with danger, it works by accelerating the breathing rate (hyperventilation), heart rate, vasoconstriction of the peripheral blood vessels leading to blood pooling, dilating the pupils, increasing muscle tension including the muscles attached to each hair follicle to contract and causing "goosebumps", or more clinically, piloerection (making a cold person warmer or a frightened animal look more impressive), sweating, increased blood glucose (hyperglycemia), increased serum calcium, increase in white blood cells called neutrophilic leukocytes, alertness leading to sleep disturbance and "butterflies in the stomach" (dyspepsia).
 This primitive mechanism may help an organism survive by either running away or fighting the danger.
 With the series of physiological changes, the consciousness realizes an emotion of fear.

+There are observable physical reactions in individuals who experience fear.
+An individual might experience a feeling of dizziness, lightheadedness, like they are being choked, sweating, shortness of breath, vomiting or nausea, numbness or shaking and any other like symptoms.
+These bodily reactions inform the individual that they are afraid and should proceed to remove or get away from the stimulus that is causing that fear.

+In the CNN article "This is your brain on a haunted house”, the appeal of haunted houses have people arguing on why we pay to be scared.
+The primal thrill of surviving the experience is the main reason.
+This feeling which is part of a booming, billion-dollar Halloween industry biologically causes fright triggers and a fight-or-flight response (amygdala and cortisol surge) but also releases pleasurable neurochemicals like dopamine (from novelty) and Oxycontin (from bonding).
+Experts emphasize that the key to enjoyment is the combination of intense terror and safety, as visitors know the threat is merely a theatrical illusion.
+Culturally, the experience provides a catharsis for fears of death and an escape from a mundane daily life, allowing attendees to feel confident and brave afterward.